 Definition of the current process

-[Step 3] Functional specifications of the target CRM
+[Step 3] Functional requirements of the target CRM

 The “Core” features of CRM